 B. Amendments to 10 CFR Part 171: Annual Fees for Reactor Licenses, and Fuel Cycle Licenses and Materials Licenses, Including Holders of Certificates of Compliance, Registrations, and Quality Assurance Program Approvals, and Government Agencies Licensed by the NRC

-The NRC is revising the annual fees for FY 2003 as follows.
+The NRC proposes to revise the annual fees for FY 2003 as follows.

 1. Annual Fees